 Many thanks to Cellebrite’s Christa Miller!

-What options do attorneys, investigators, and corporate personnel have given the forensic limitations and deficiencies in cell phone business records?
+What options do attorneys, investigators, and government agencies have given the forensic limitations and deficiencies in cell phone business records?
 Thankfully, a new genre of cell phone extraction tools has given birth to break-through capabilities in forensic evidence collection and authentication for personal handheld devices.
-These new tools bypass service providers entirely and are capable of directly accessing over 2,500 makes and models of cell phones and GPS units including smart phones like iPhone, BlackBerry, Google Android, Microsoft, and HP/Palm.
+These new tools bypass service providers entirely and are capable of directly accessing over 23,000 makes and models of cell phones and GPS units including smart phones like iPhone, Android, Microsoft, and Windows Phone.
 All of the information on the device is extracted and presented in reports including text messages, multimedia messages, call histories, address books, images, videos, audio recordings, ringtones, e-mail, instant messages, calendars, application files, and important subscriber identity information.
 Even text messages, images, and videos that have been deleted by the phone’s user can often be retrieved and presented as digital evidence.
 Carney Forensics will bring all of these new capabilities to its clients.

 Digital evidence is usually presented as a stream of bits and bytes in forensics reports that are at best sorted into buckets of similar items.
 The call logs appear in one section, the text messages in another and the address book in yet another.
 This primitive presentation technique makes forensics data available to clients, but hard to understand.
 What does it mean?
 How can clients, who are not computer scientists, work with it and derive value from it?